davidrichards/cradle/README.md

 Cradle
 ======

-This is the beginning of it all, an application that can manage people, events, projects and publications.
-It is meant to have a limited domain, but unlimited uses.
+This is the beginning of it all, an application that can manage people, events, projects, organization and publications.
+It is meant to have a limited domain, but many uses.
 Basically, I want to have a central data repository where I can demonstrate all things data:

 * Big Data or Small Data
 * Predictive Analytics